Fort McMurray: A young sister was added to the assembly June 27, bringing joy to the saints.

 Cleveland: Frank Sona had a week of children’s meeting followed by a week of gospel meetings when two souls professed salvation.

-Mansfield: The assembly appreciated ministry meetings with Andrew Robertson, visits from John Slabaugh, Eric McCullough, and a report meeting with Dan Harvey.
+Mansfield: The assembly appreciated ministry meetings with Andrew Robertson, and visits from John Slabaugh and Eric McCullough.
 During June, Scott MacLeod and Brody Thibodean were here for gospel meetings when God visited in salvation.
 Ryan Coleman gave excellent ministry to a large number of teenagers in June.

 Bryn Mawr: The assembly had a visit from Larry Buote in May.
 John Meekin and Murray McCandless visited for a Lord’s Day morning in June while they were holding tent meetings in Hatboro.

-Marysville: The assembly was privileged to have Marcus and Allison Cain, Dan and Joan Harvey, Shad and Debbie Kember, and Tim Woodford in the area for the wedding of Bethany Kroeze and Duncan Beckett in Arlington.
+Marysville: The assembly was privileged to have Marcus and Allison Cain, Shad and Debbie Kember, and Tim Woodford in the area for the wedding of Bethany Kroeze and Duncan Beckett in Arlington.
 Our brethren shared in ministry and reports of their respective activities in Mexico at the monthly ministry meeting on June 6.
 During the week of June 21, the Daily Vacation Bible School averaged over 100 students and a few parents each day.
 On Friday, 52 students recited all five verses of the week from memory.
 The assembly at Shoultes requests prayer for planned gospel meetings beginning October 17 with Marvin Derksen.

 El Coapinole, Puerto Vallarta: The assembly had its annual Sunday School treat on July 4.
 Well over 200 people, including many parents, were present to hear the students recite verses.
 Marcus Cain spoke in the gospel.

 El Palmar de Ixtapa, Puerto Vallarta: Three weeks of very well-attended gospel meetings were held here.
 Daniel Mendoza had a large number of contacts out each night, and the believers rejoiced as a young mother and a young man professed faith in Christ.

 Ciudad del Carmen, Campeche: Paul Thiessen visited the assembly as they celebrated two years of testimony, and remained for a week to give teaching on the meetings of the local church.